lammps/lammps/doc/src/pair_snap.rst

 a crossover threshold for performing extra parallelism.
 For small systems, exposing additional parallism can be beneficial when there is not enough work to fully saturate the GPU threads otherwise.
-However, the extra parallelism also leads to more thread divergence and can hurt performance when the system is already large enough to saturate the GPU threads.
+However, the extra parallelism also leads to more divergence and can hurt performance when the system is already large enough to saturate the GPU threads.